jofas/blog/content/002-first-time-running/index.md

 and finally alongside Old College through Potterrow Port to the Bayes Centre and back.
 2.5 kilometers one-way.
-For a week I had to hobble the whole distance, but it was absolutely worth it.
+For a week I hobbled the whole distance, but it was absolutely worth it.
 I was hooked on weightlifting again.
-The stress relief and your mind feeling light and fluffy from the release of all these colourful endorphins in the brain are just too good.
+The stress relief and your mind feeling light and fluffy from the release of all those colourful endorphins in the brain are just too good.
 Combined with the reward of getting stronger, feeling healthier and a more attractive physical appearance, I was back on the grind and have been since that day I completely wracked my legs and lower back.